Manaslu Circuit Trek

-The next morning after enjoying the delicious breakfast, you will start your trek through the rocky, small and narrow path from Soti Khola to Machha Khola.
-Although the path is rough, you will be the witness of the stunning scenery of the countryside view that will be more engaging.
+The next morning after enjoying the delicious breakfast, you will start your trek through the rocky, small, and narrow path from Soti Khola to Machha Khola.
+Although the path is rough, you will the witness the stunning scenery of the countryside view that will be more engaging.
 You should be careful during the rocky path as well.
-It all takes 6 hours to reach Machha Khola.
+It takes 6 hours to reach Machha Khola.
 Overnight at a lodge in Maccha Khola.

 Day 05: Machha Khola to Jagat (1410m):